mmshepherd/Demand-Flexibility-Survey-Questions/README.md

 This file contains the survey questions seen by survey respondents at the time of survey distribution, June 2025.
-The survey was distributed to residential electricity customers across Colorado and Tennessee by researchers at the Colorado School of Mines and National Renewable Energy Laboratory (NREL).
+The survey was distributed to residential electricity customers across Colorado and Tennessee by researchers at the Colorado School of Mines and National Laboratory of the Rockies.
 Survey questions were designed to understand the relationships between household characteristics and their willingness to participate in demand flexibility programs offered by their utility.